 End of each sprint

-Team demonstrates the completed increment to stakeholders and collects feedback.
+The team demonstrates the completed increment to stakeholders and collects feedback.
 The backlog is updated based on what was learned.
-Time-boxed to 2 hours.
+Time-boxed to two hours for a two-week sprint.

 Retrospective